shriya678/Lead_management_app/README.md

 - Assign to member → log out → log in as member → change status → add a note
 - Open the lead → activity timeline shows `created` + `assigned` + `status_changed` + `note_added`

-### 7. Update this README
-Replace the placeholder live URLs at the top with your real URLs.
-Commit + push.
-Both platforms auto-redeploy.

----

 ## Documentation

 Deeper docs in [`docs/`](docs/):